-As the Youth Minister, I work with the youth (grades 9th – 12th) in our congregation, their parents, and the adult members who support our youth.
+As the Minister of Congregational Life, I work alongside other professional staff with the youth (grades 9th – 12th) in our congregation, their parents, and the adult members who support our youth.
 My primary role is to build relationships with our youth, to support them as they explore the meaning of life, and to help them connect their vision of religious life with the larger congregation and Unitarian Universalism.

 The teenagers that I meet grow up in a competitive world with high standards for education, arts, and sports.
 Unfortunately, no one seems to ask them how they are doing spiritually.
 That’s an important question for teenagers who are just beginning to explore their identities and beliefs.
 I want our youth to feel like this is a place where the adults care about the “still, small voice” within them.
 This is a place where their spirits are encouraged to show up – whether they come once a year or every week.